JonesXavi/MERN-ToDo/README.md

 ### `npm run dev`

-Runs the node server and client application concurrently<br>
+Runs the node server and client application concurrently.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.